AutumnRivers/StuxnetHN/docs/Actions.md

 ### `<ClearPersistentFlags />`
 Clears *all* flags from persistence.

+## Achievements
+### `<CollectAchievement Name="string" Quietly="bool(default=false)" />`
+Collects an achievement with name of `Name`.
+* If `Quietly` is `true`, then the "Achievement Unlocked!" pop-up will not show.

+Unlike flags, you cannot take away achievements, you can only unlock them.
+There are also no conditions for detecting what achievements a player has.
+This is by design - achievements are purely aesthetic.
+Give the player a sense of pride and accomplishment.
+However, when all achievements are unlocked, the persistent flag `collected_all_achievements` will automatically be added.

 ## Conditions
 ### `<HasPersistentFlags Flags="string[,string,string...]"
 CheckOnce="bool">`
 Runs a set of actions if the persistent data has the set of flags.